Before we begin

 Note that these instructions are only for students and not for professionals.
 The instructions are written in order to help you prepare before our first meeting.

-1) Install the operating system (if needed)
+Install/upgrade the operating system

-2) Check that your operating system is stable
+Check that your system is stable

-3) Prepare your laptop for programming
+Prepare your system for programming

 You may have to install appropriate software (like JDK, IDE etc) based on the specific programming language you want to write.